vberlier/narwhal/README.md

 ## Framework overview

+Narwhal implements automatic test discovery, meaning that by default the framework provides a `main` function that runs all the tests defined in the executable.

+> If you're using a compiler that doesn't support GNU extensions or simply need to write your own `main` function, check out the section on [using Narwhal without auto-discovery](#using-narwhal-without-auto-discovery).

 ### Defining tests

 Narwhal lets you define tests using the `TEST` macro.
 The first argument is the name of the test.
 Note that the test name must be a valid identifier.
 The macro invocation should be followed by the test body, defined between curly braces.